 8. The Limestone Heritage Park and Gardens followed by a stone carving and sculpting session

 One of our favourite excursions was to Limestone Heritage Park.
-At first the kids do a tour and learn about limestone, but there is way more.
+At first, the kids do a tour and learn about limestone, but there is way more.

-At the end of the tour the kids will get an opportunity to carve the limestone and we loved it!
+At the end of the tour, the kids will get an opportunity to carve the limestone and we loved it!

 There are also other activities I believe like animal feeding, learning to make limoncello, olive tasting and much more.
-Check there link for all the activities here – you could easily make a day of it.
+Check this link for all the activities here – you could easily make a day of it.
 I believe they have awesome meals too.

-9. Boat trip around Blue Grotto Caves
+9. Boat trip to Blue Grotto Caves

 The azure and cobalt blue waters await you as you ride through the Blue Grotto caves in a little boat.
-This is weather dependent and the day we went it was rough seas so we couldn’t go, but we managed to see it from the look out which was cool!
+This is weather dependent and the day we went it was rough seas so we couldn’t go, but we managed to see it from the lookout which was cool!

 10. Ancient wonders – Visit Mnajdra and Ħaġar Qim Temples in Qrendi